ncs-pl/svgu/doc/pages/starlark.md

 Starlark is commonly used within [Bazel](https://bazel.build) and [Drone](https://drone.io/).
-The design choices behind Starlark ensures multiple neat properties to the language and, by extension, to the configurations you write: determinism, hermeticity, parallelism, and simplicity.
+The design choices behind Starlark ensure multiple neat properties to the language and, by extension, to the configurations you write: determinism, hermeticity, parallelism, and simplicity.